strilguidev/mtasa-editbox/README.md

 ```

 # License
-#### You can use this framework in all your projects.
+#### You can use this lib in all your projects.
 Feel free to edit aswell!